top of page

 All core subjects M/W 9 am to 3 pm

 This year for English Language Arts, we will be learning how to communicate effectively through both written and spoken language.
 We will develop reading and writing skills along with grammar, vocabulary, and literary analysis.
 Students will have the opportunity to work on a group project, give two presentations to the class, and improve their writing.
 Students will read books as a class as well as choose books to read on their own.
 In addition, we will do 3 unit studies a semester.
 Semester 1 will be poetry, plays, and Shakespeare.
 Semester 2 will be debate, scientific writing, and lyrics.
 While studying poetry, students will read and interpret poems and have the opportunity to write a variety of poems including limerick, acrostic, found, and iambic.
 In our play unit, we will learn about comedy, tragedy, and drama plays in the Greek, Shakespeare, and Modern time periods.
 In our Shakespeare unit, we will focus on a single Shakespeare play.
 We will become familiar with it by first reading a graphic novel of the play.
 Then we will study an Act together in class; understanding the language.
 Finally, we will watch a performance of that play.
 We will end the unit by reading Verily, A New Hope by Ian Doescher.
 It is the Star Wars movie written completely in iambic pentameter, in Shakespearean language, and in play format.
-Books to be purchased: - Holes by Luis Sachar - Wonder by RJ Palacio - Verily, A New Hope by Ian Soescher - Easy Grammar student workbook This year we will be learning about US History!
+Books to be obtained: - Holes by Luis Sachar - Wonder by RJ Palacio - Verily, A New Hope by Ian Soescher - Easy Grammar student workbook - 2 Newberry Award winning books of choice This year we will be learning about US History!
 Studying U.S. history offers a valuable journey into understanding the past, present and future of our nation’s identity, values, and institutions.
 The best way to learn history is to get involved in it.
 We will learn about and interact with our local, state, and federal government.
 In addition, we will be using primary sources, interactive notebooking. and participating in history through music, food, and games.
 Students will have the opportunity to work individually as well as in groups.
 Each semester, students will learn more about a US President and give a presentation to the class.
 For our text, will be using the Young Reader’s Edition of Land of Hope - an invitation to the Great American Story by Wilfred M. McClay.
 Semester 1 we will use Volume One starting with the discovery of America through the Civil War.
 Semester 2 we will use Volume Two starting at the end of the Civil War and continuing to September 11.
 In Science this year we will be studying Biology.
 We will cover genetics, ecology, plants, invertebrates, vertebrates, and the human body.
 This class will be hands on by performing experiments, using a bacteria growth medium, and a dissection.
 Students will also learn to use a microscope and prepare their own slides.
 We will study a variety of different slides under the microscope.
 Students will be able to see first hand plant, animal, and nerve cells.
 Students will have the opportunity to work individually as well as in groups.
 In the second semester, students will have the opportunity to participate in a science fair.
 We will be using Biology for the Logic Stage by Elemental Science as our textbook.
+There is no need to purchase the book, but there is a $50/per semester supplies fee.
 Elspeth Allen has a bachelors degree in physics.
 She rounded out her education in her family's dance studio and the piano; competing on the national and international level.
 She has been homeschooling her own children as well as teaching in co-ops for over a decade.
 Elspeth loves teaching to the individual strengths and weaknesses of students both one on one and in a group.

 Mrs. Madai Pichardo